abdollahkahne/vk-auth-library/README.md

               method: "POST",
               headers: { "content-type": "application/json" },
               body: JSON.stringify({ data: {{expire,mid,secret,sid,sig}} }),
-        })
+        },permissionScope)
 ```

-Here callback function in login should send the session data to backend.
+Here callback function run after the success full login. in the permissionScope you can **optionally** sepcify an integer for permission level (Default is zero and by default you will access general user information after login but you can set other integer too according to VK permission scope masks).

-In the back you should add the library and use it as below:
+2- In the back (**Server-Side**) you should add the library and use it as below:

 ```